i18n-studio/i18n-studio/README.md

 * **adding translations**: Add translations across multiple files via a UI to prevent errors.
 * **provide translations**: Provide translations for your application via a modern REST API.

-<i style="color: #1586F7">This project is currently a work in progress.
-The above features
-do not yet correspond to the project, and are only planned.</i>
+> This project is currently a work in progress.
+The above features do not yet correspond to the project, and are only planned.

 ## Understand this workspace